Applications will be accepted through DICAS – North Carolina – Meredith College – Individualized Supervised Practice Pathway.

 - Sites and preceptors do not need to be secured prior to applying to the Meredith College Dietetic Internship, however, we strongly recommend starting the process as soon as possible.
-Please use this Guidebook when finding your intern-identified sites and preceptors.
+Please use this Guidebook when finding your student-identified sites and preceptors.

 - Clinical Rotation (in a JC Accredited Hospital and/or Long Term Care/Sub Acute Rehab/Skilled Nursing Facility or similar setting for a total of 12 weeks, 40 hours a week).
 Please note, the maximum allowed time allowed in Long Term Care/Sub Acute Rehab/Skilled Nursing Facility is 4 weeks or 160 hours.

 - Concentrations in the clinical setting include: general nutrition/obesity, cardiology, renal, endocrinology, oncology/AIDS, gastrointestinal, malnutrition and one of your choice.
 Preceptor must be an RD with at least one year of experience.